-ш Equity pleage agreement.
-Order the equity pleage agreements between Alvi Technology and the shareholders of our VIES other than AM Online, the shareholders of those VIEs pledged all of their equity interests, including the right to receive declared dividends, in those VIEs to AM Technology to guarantee those VIEs' performance of their obligations under the technology support and service agreement and the technology development agreement.
+- Equity pledge agreement: Under the equity pledge agreements between AM Technology and the shareholders of our VIEs other than AM Online, the shareholders of those VIEs pledged all of their equity interests, including the right to receive declared dividends, in those VIEs to AM Technology to guarantee those VIEs' performance of their obligations under the technology support and service agreement and the technology development agreement.
 Under the equity pledge agreements between AM Technology and the shareholders of AM Online, the shareholders of AM Online pledged all of their equity interests, including the right to receive declared dividends, in AM Online to AM Technology to guarantee the performance by AM Online of its obligations under its call option agreement and its exclusive technology consultation and service agreement.
 If the VIEs fail to perform their obligations set forth in the applicable agreements, AM Technology shall be entitled to exercise all the remedies and powers set forth in the provisions of the applicable equity pledge agreements.
-Those agreements remain effective for as long as the technology support and service agreements and technology development agreement are effective, or, in the case of AM Online, until two years after the term of the obligations under the call option agreement and exclusive technology consultation and service agreement.
-Authorization letter: Fach shareholder of the VIEs has executed an authorization letter to authorize AM Technology to exercise certain

-Authorization letter: Each shareholder of the VIEs has executed an authorization letter to authorize AM Technology to exercise certain of its rights, including voting rights, the rights to enter into legal documents and the rights to transfer any or all of its equity interest in the VIEs.
+Those agreements remain effective for as long as the technology support and service agreements and technology development agreement are effective, or, in the case of AM Online, until two years after the term of the obligations under the call option agreement and exclusive technology consultation and service agreement. - Authorization letter: Each shareholder of the VIEs has executed an authorization letter to authorize AM Technology to exercise certain of its rights, including voting rights, the rights to enter into legal documents and the rights to transfer any or all of its equity interest in the VIEs.
 The authorization letters by the shareholders of our VIEs other than AM Online will remain effective during the operating periods of the respective VIEs.
 Such authorization is effective for ten years and such term is renewed upon its expiry at AM Technology's sole discretion.
 The authorization letters by the shareholders of AM Online will remain effective for as long as the respective parties remain shareholders of AM Online unless terminated earlier by AM Technology or the call option agreement with respect to AM Online is terminated prior to its expiration.